Artistic Research

 I'm currently involved in research with David Leahy and Stevie Wishart which foregrounds the role of ecologies and our environment in music making.

-Underscore with David Leahy
+Underscore and Invtiation Scores with David Leahy